-- Post Baccalaureate Early Childhood Teacher Education Program: designed for individuals with a baccalaureate degree who want to become an early childhood teacher.
-The program enables students to obtain an Arizona Department of Education (ADE) early childhood teaching certificate that meets Arizona requirements to teach in a public school program, including children from birth through third grade. - Early Childhood Endorsement: designed for individuals who have a current elementary or special education teaching certificate, or are about to receive one.
+• Post Baccalaureate Early Childhood Teacher Education Program: designed for individuals with a baccalaureate degree who want to become an early childhood teacher.
+The program enables students to obtain an Arizona Department of Education (ADE) early childhood teaching certificate that meets Arizona requirements to teach in a public school program, including children from birth through third grade.
+(Offered at RSC)

+• Early Childhood Endorsement: designed for individuals who have a current elementary or special education teaching certificate, or are about to receive one.
 This program enables students to obtain an early childhood Endorsement that meets Arizona requirements to teach in a public school program, including children from birth through third grade.
+(Offered at RSC)